Genetic Technology Act

-The Westminster Government is pushing through a Genetic Technology Bill that could impose untested – and unlabelled – GMOs on the entire UK food chain.
-The bill only applies directly to England but that won’t stop it having an impact in Scotland, Wales and Northern Ireland.
+The Westminster Government’s Genetic Technology Bill became law on 23 March 2023, setting up mechanisms that will impose untested – and unlabelled – GMOs on the entire UK food chain.
+The Genetic Technology (Precision Breeding) Act only applies directly to England but that won’t stop it having an impact in Scotland, Wales and Northern Ireland.

 This approach makes no scientific sense and was roundly rejected in the Government’s own consultation.